matt-cart/website/website/content/how-i-built-this-website-(Part-1).md

 ## Introduction

-This post is a step-by-step tutorial for how I made this website.
+This series is a step-by-step tutorial for making a website like this one.
 It includes an introduction to the Flask web framework, an introduction to Markdown (the markup language used to write this post), and also an introduction to hosting websites using Amazon Web Services.

-Table of Contents:
+Posts in this series:
 1. Flask (you are here)
 2. [Introduction to Markdown](/how-i-built-this-website-(Part-2\))
 3. [Configuring the Markdown blog](/how-i-built-this-website-(Part-3\))
 4. [Amazon Web Services](/how-i-built-this-website-(Part-4\))

+This post covers the creation of a minimal Flask-driven website.
+In Part 3, we'll dive in deeper discuss how to make a website that contains Markdown blog functionality.

 ## Prerequisites